 3. Pay Off Existing Debt

 When you have a lot of debt, too much of your budget may be allocated to debt payments.
 Too much debt can be bad for your credit and finances in many ways.
-If you feel your debt is becoming unmanageable (or you just want to pay it down faster), putting together a debt repayment plan for 2020 should be a priority.
+If you feel your debt is becoming unmanageable (or you just want to pay it down faster), putting together a debt repayment plan for the New Year should be a priority.

 4. Check Your Credit Report

-Checking your credit report and score and continuous monitoring that alerts you whenever a change occurs should be an essential part of your financial wellness plan.
+Checking your credit report and continuous monitoring that alerts you whenever a change occurs should be an essential part of your financial wellness plan.
 You don’t want to be surprised by inaccurate information the next time you submit a credit application.
 Inaccurate information could even be a sign of identity theft.
-Make sure you know what’s in your credit report in 2020.
+Make sure you know what’s in your credit report in the New Year.

 5. Increase Your Credit Intelligence